Editor’s Note: This post was originally published in January 2016 and has been updated for accuracy and comprehensiveness.

 Yesterday I started hearing some unfortunate noises from the little external hard drive that I use for local backups of my laptop.
 These “last gasps” from the soon-to-be-replaced unit reminded me of how important backups are—and how easy it is to get them wrong.

 Backups are essential to both the availability and integrity of data.
-Are you sure you can recover your lost or corrupted data when you need to?
+Are you sure you can recover after suffering data loss?
+Would you be able to replace your information system’s destroyed or corrupted data when you need to?
 It’s only a matter of time before you find out, one way or the other.

-1: Store one of your three backups offsite.
+- 1: Store one of your three backups offsite.
 That is, very far away so that a large-scale disaster is less likely to take it out.
-The public cloud is great for this purpose.
+This strategy is also known as off-site data protection, or vaulting.
+The public cloud is a great option, and there are many remote backup services for this purpose.

 Isn’t it a bit of a comfort to know that not everything in the realm of IT is changing or getting more complicated?
 But despite the simplicity of the 3-2-1 rule, many organizations continue to ignore it and suffer needless and potentially costly data loss as a result.